-Identifying as a man or woman (or all or in-between) is an internal mental process.
+Identifying as a man or woman (or all or in-between) is an internal process.

 Society tends to give young people an ultimatum, assigning them at birth as either a boy or a girl.
-This forced decision happens because of government issued IDs, starting with the birth certificate, and later the Social Security Card, Passport, and Military IDs.
+This ultimatum happens because of government issued IDs, such as the birth certificate, Driver’s License, Social Security Card, Passport, and Military IDs.

-It is reinforced day-after-day by the English language, which unfortunately uses gendered pronouns.
+This decision is then reinforced day-after-day by the English language, which unfortunately uses gendered pronouns.

-Fortunately, on September 17, 2019, the Merriam-Webster dictionary added a new definition for the word “they,” defining it as a way to refer to nonbinary individuals who identify as neither male nor female.
+Thankfully, on September 17, 2019, the Merriam-Webster dictionary added this new definition for the word “they,” defining it as a way to refer to nonbinary individuals who identify as neither male nor female.